Integrating Sustainability Across the Curriculum

 Integrating Sustainability Across the Curriculum (ISAC) Program was established in 2012 to help Penn faculty introduce environmental sustainability into existing and new courses.
 Faculty participants explore sustainability concepts at a one-day workshop in the late spring, and then are partnered with an undergraduate student research assistant to work over the summer integrating sustainability into the course syllabi, lectures, assignments, reading material, and tests.
 The research assistants work 40 hours a week for eight weeks starting in June, and are paid by funds made available by the Academics Subcommittee of Penn’s Environmental Sustainability Advisory Committee.

-The deadline for faculty applications for the Summer 2014 ISAC Program is February 3, 2014.
+The deadline for student research assistant applications for the Summer 2014 ISAC Program is March 23, 2014.
 Application materials can be found here.

 ISAC Program 2013